 Many CNN operators are characterized with the ability to process data by parts [2].
 Formally, such ability can be expressed as follows: applying a CNN operator op to a data tensor data can be represented as a sequence of Φ phases, where at every phase operator op is applied to a part data' of the tensor data.
-For example, applying CNN operator conv to data tensor [1,3,32,32] associated with edge e{12}^1 (shown in Figure 1(a) and explained in Section 2.1) can be represented as a sequence of 32 phases, where at each phase operator conv is applied to a part [1,3,5,32] of data [1,3,32,32].
-The CNN memory reduction methodology proposed in [17] exploits such data processing by parts to reduce the CNNs memory cost.
-In this methodology every layer l_i of a CNN processes data in Φ_i phases.
-At each phase layer l_i accepts a part of the input data, applies operator $l_i.op$ to this part of data and produces the corresponding part of the output data.
-Each part of input and output data of layer l_i is characterized with minimum height.
-The minimum height of the data parts as well as the number of phases Φ_i are determined by operator $l_i.op$ performed by layer l_i , hyperparameters hyp_i of layer l_i and the data tensors associated with the input and output edges of layer l_i .
+For example, applying CNN operator conv to data tensor [1, 3, 32, 32] associated with edge e{12}^1 (shown in Figure 1(a) and explained in Section 2.1) can be represented as a sequence of 32 phases, where at each phase operator conv is applied to a part [1, 3, 5, 32] of data [1, 3, 32, 32].
+The CNN memory reduction methodology proposed in our earlier work [17] exploits such data processing by parts to reduce the CNN's memory cost.
+In this methodology, every layer l_i of a CNN processes data in Φ_i phases.
+At each phase, layer l_i accepts a part of the input data, applies operator l_i op to this part of data, and produces the corresponding part of the output data.
+Each part of the input and output data of layer l_i is characterized with minimum height.
+The minimum height of the data parts as well as the number of phases Φ_i are determined by operator l_i op performed by layer l_i , hyper-parameters hyp_i of layer l_i , and the data tensors associated with the input and output edges of layer l_i .
 Table 2 shows how the minimum input and output data height and corresponding number of phases are computed for layers performing the most common CNN operators.
-In Table 2, Column 1 lists the most common CNN operators $l_i.op$ performed by the CNN layers; Columns 2 and 3 show the minimum height of input and output data of layer l_i ; Column 4 shows the number of phases Φ_i performed by layer l_i .
-For example, Row 2 in Table 2 shows that layer l_i performing operator conv or operator pool can process data in Φ_i phases, where Φ_i is computed as the height of data tensor e_i . data produced by layer l_i .
+In Table 2, column 1 lists the most common CNN operators l_i .op performed by the CNN layers, columns 2 and 3 show the minimum height of input and output data of layer l_i , and column 4 shows the number of phases Φ_i performed by layer l_i .
+For example, row 2 in Table 2 shows that layer l_i performing operator conv or operator pool can process data in Φ_i phases, where Φ_i is computed as the height of data tensor e{ij} . data produced by layer l_i .
 At every phase, layer l_i accepts and processes a data part of minimum height H{min}^{in} equal to the layer kernel size hyp_i .ks and produces an output data part of height $H{min}^{out} = 1$.